FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Methodology

-While the original DSAC-T employs complex variance-based gradient adjustments for low-data regimes, we find these constraints restrict accurate variance modeling in high-throughput settings.
-Leveraging the natural stability provided by large batch sizes, we streamline the objective by removing variance clipping boundaries, retaining only the core mechanisms of Expected Value Substitution and Gradient Scaling.
+While original DSAC-T employs complex variance-based gradient adjustments for low-data regimes, we find these constraints restrict accurate variance modeling in our settings.
+Leveraging the natural stability provided by large batch sizes, we streamline the objective by removing variance clipping boundaries, while retaining twin-critic target, Expected Value Substitution, and Gradient Scaling.

-The parameters $\psi$ are updated by minimizing the divergence between the predicted distribution and the target.
-Following the work of~\citet{DuanDSACv2}, we decompose the gradient into mean-driven and variance-driven components:
+The parameters $\theta$ are updated by minimizing divergence between predicted and target distributions.
+Following DSAC-T~\citep{DuanDSACv2}, we decompose the gradient into mean- and variance-driven components:

-Here, term (I) leverages the Expected Value Substitution: we anchor the mean update to the conservative target mean $y_q^{\min} = r + \gamma (\min_{j=1,2} Q_{\psi'j}(s', a') - \alpha \log \pi(a'|s'))$, rather than stochastic samples.
-In high-dimensional context, we find this mechanism is particularly effective at accelerating convergence by filtering out sampling noise inherent in raw stochastic returns.
-Term (II) updates the variance to capture the intrinsic randomness of the returns.
-Notably, unlike the original implementation which clips the target sample $y_z^{\text{sample}}$ within a dynamic boundary, we remove this constraint to allow the critic to learn the true scale of environmental stochasticity without bias.
-The scalar $\omega \approx \mathbb{E}_{\mathcal{B}}[\sigma_\psi^2]$ is the gradient scaling factor handling reward scale sensitivity \citep{DuanDSACv2}.
+Here, term (I) leverages the Expected Value Substitution: we anchor the mean update to the conservative target mean $y_q^{\min} = r + \gamma (\min_{j=1,2} Q_{\theta'j}(s', a') - \alpha \log \pi(a'|s'))$, rather than stochastic samples.
+In our high-dimensional setting, this deterministic target proved more stable than directly using stochastic return samples for the mean update.
+Term (II) updates the variance to capture the stochasticity induced by environmental dynamics and policy exploration.
+Unlike the original implementation which clips the target sample $y_z^{\text{sample}}$ within a dynamic boundary, we remove this constraint to allow the critic to learn the true scale of environmental stochasticity without bias.
+The scalar $\omega \approx \mathbb{E}_{\mathcal{B}}[\sigma_\theta^2]$ is the gradient scaling factor handling reward scale sensitivity \citep{DuanDSACv2}.